This section provides a brief summary of the Washington State Whistleblower Program, and its applicability at Washington State University.

 A "Whistleblower" is an employee who:

-- Is perceived by his or her employer as reporting an alleged improper governmental action to the State Auditor's Office or another public official, initiating an investigation, whether or not the employee made such a report.
+- Is perceived by his or her employer as reporting an alleged improper governmental action to the SOA or another public official, initiating an investigation, whether or not the employee made such a report.

 Any current Washington state employee may report a suspected improper governmental action through the Whistleblower Program.
-This includes temporary employees, classified employees (civil service and collective bargaining unit), exempt employees (administrative professional and faculty), and elected officials.
+This includes temporary employees (including students in employment positions), classified employees (civil service and collective bargaining unit), exempt employees (administrative professional and faculty), and elected officials.

 Whistleblowers must file assertions in "good faith."
 In order to report in good faith, an employee may not knowingly report false, malicious, or frivolous information, recklessly disregard the truth, or omit relevant information.
 The identity of any person who, in good faith, provides information in a whistleblower investigation is kept confidential.